 Expect the Officer to Appear in Court

-You should nonetheless anticipate that the officer will appear in court, and should either be prepared to work out a plea deal or to defend your case if the officer appears.
-(Please note that courts in some jurisdictions may adjourn a case when a prosecutor fails to appear, or schedule an initial pretrial where the officer is not required to appear before scheduling a second formal hearing to resolve your challenge to the ticket.)
+Courts in some jurisdictions may adjourn a case when a prosecutor fails to appear, or schedule an initial pretrial where the officer is not required to appear before scheduling a second formal hearing to resolve your challenge to the ticket.

 Court Proceedings Without an Officer's Presence